Yemmy1602/INCUBATOR-HUB-HR-ATTRITION-ANALYSIS/README.md

 - Insight: Employees who do not travel show a significantly higher attrition count (156), suggesting that a lack of travel could be associated with higher turnover.
 - Recommendation: Assess the reasons why non-traveling employees might be leaving, perhaps by offering flexible or diverse work opportunities.

-##### Attrition Count by Work-Life Balance: Poor: 25 employees, Fair: 58 employees, Good: 127 employees
+##### Attrition Count by Work-Life Balance: Poor: 25 employees, Fair: 58 employees, Good: 127 employees,
 Excellent: 27 employees
 - Insight: Attrition is highest among employees with "Good" work-life balance (127).
 This may indicate that the perceived level of work-life balance is not the main issue affecting turnover.
 - Recommendation: Look into other aspects of employee experience for those with "Good" work-life balance to understand the underlying reasons for their departure.